 - Engage in activities that maintain strength and minimize muscle weakening.

 - Use an individualized education plan (IEP) to integrate him into school.

-- Adapt physical education or other school activities as needed to ensure full integration with peers.
+- Adapt his physical education or other school activities as needed to ensure his full integration with his peers.

 - Choose equipment to meet his home, school, and community mobility requirements.

-- Learn about the disease characteristics of DMD at different ages and the new treatments being developed.
+- Learn about the disease characteristics of Duchenne muscular dystrophy at different ages and the new treatments being developed.

 - Know and use such resources as the Muscular Dystrophy Association or Parent Project Muscular Dystrophy.

 - Promote healthy and fun activities.